mvs6909/codepath-SITE-prework/README.md

 Before developing this application, I had absolutely no experience in HTML and CSS.
 The main challenge that I faced was in creating the User Interface the way I wanted it to look.
 I also found it difficult to figure out which CSS properties I had to use to get my button in the right shape or to get the timer aligned to the center of the screen.
 The following are two challenges I faced in the positioning of different objects in my project:

 1. I implemented the difficulty mode feature in which users can choose how many tiles to play with.
 In this design, I wanted 4 blocks in one line for easy mode and subsequent blocks from the medium and hard mode in the next line.
 I tried using display: block, inline, and multiple other properties but nothing worked since there was a lot of space resulting in 6 blocks in one line and 2 blocks in the next.
 To solve this, I added a line (——…) (line 75 in index.html) with the font color as black to cover the extra space for the required design.
+After learning more about flex containers, I was able to remove the dashed line (can be seen in previous commits) and use flex containers to center the Game button tiles.

-2. I had difficulty in creating the perfect size for the hearts (mistakes) in one single line.
-To solve this, I created 3 buttons in the same line, set the color to black, and used the background-image property to get the perfect alignment.
+2. I had difficulty in integrating the confetti animations with the text label "You Win!".
+The confetti is produced by an external library confetti.js which creates a new canvas for the animation.
+The main issue was to give the effect of confetti falling on the winLabel as it is not possible to add elements in a canvas.
+To overcome this, I had to make the position of the winLabel "absolute".

 I know I haven't used the desired properties to get perfect alignments, but my lack of experience in CSS instigated me to use alternate methods.